Lovebirds as Pets

 Most of them are true clowns, playing for hours at a time.
 They love hanging from their toys, resting in their birdie tents, riding on their owner's shoulder.
 Their most favorite place of all is usually their owner's shoulder; snuggling up to his or her neck or hiding in their sweaters.
 When they get bored, they are likely to chew on clothing and jewelry, and pull off buttons.
 So it's best to protect your clothes when you have your pet with you.

-To save your necklaces / jewelry from being destroyed and to protect your lovebird from heavy-metal toxicities, I recommend against wearing any necklaces when your bird is with you.
-Instead, you may want to consider a "birdie necklace" that will keep your pet's attention off your clothing and, instead, on the fun toys attached to a plastic chain that you carry around your neck.
+- To save your necklaces / jewelry from being destroyed and to protect your lovebird from heavy-metal toxicities, I recommend against wearing any necklaces when your bird is with you.
+Instead, you may want to consider a "birdie necklace" made from bird-safe chains with small bird toys attached to the links - this will keep your pet's attention off your clothing and, instead, they will play with the "birdie necklace" that you can carry around your neck.

 Lovebirds are "cuddly birds" and love to snuggle into their lovie-tent - that's where they usually like to sleep.
 Lovebirds, and other "cuddly" birds - such as conures -- just love these "retreats" ...